mattnappo/typemap/README.md

 # Typemap
-Visualize dependence between user-defined types in your Rust projects.
+Visualize dependencies between user-defined types in your Rust projects.